Purinat33/hpc_flask/docs/02-architecture.md

 - The web app ingests job usage from **Slurm** (prefer `slurmrestd`, fall back to `sacct`, last-resort CSV), computes costs, and produces **receipts**.
 - Online payments (optional) are finalized **only via provider webhooks**.
+- Docs Copilot answers in-app questions by retrieving from Markdown docs and calling **Ollama** for embeddings and chat.
 - Observability via Prometheus `/metrics`; health endpoints for ops.
 - Adminer is only for **dev troubleshooting**.